eragusa/Kineccmap/README.md

 run generate_ellipses_xy.py --- similar to velofield2.py but using power-law for e(a) and linear varpi(a).
 To change it change the parameters in the preamble of the file.

+run harmonic_solve.py solves an implementation of the equation for the vertical motion in the paper.